Support Page Content

 Thursday, February 12, 2026

-Celebrating Valentine’s day with a program entitled "Love Songs from the 17th Century" and featuring music from England and Italy, this concert will feature internationally renowned soprano Amanda Forsythe (pictured) and an all-star band of period instrumentalists led by violinist Augusta McKay.
+Celebrate Valentine’s Day with "Love Songs from the 17th Century," a program of English and Italian music featuring internationally renowned soprano Amanda Forsythe (pictured) and Voices of Music, the all-star band of period musicians led by violinist Augusta McKay.

 Telegraph Quartet